2014 Columbus Crew season

-The 2014 Columbus Crew season was the club's nineteenth season of existence, and their nineteenth consecutive season in Major League Soccer, the top flight of American soccer.
+The 2014 Columbus Crew season was the club's 19th season of existence and their 19th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
+The first match of the season was on March 8 against D.C.
+United.
+It was the first season under head coach Gregg Berhalter.

 Background

 Review

 The 2014 season was a significant break from the past, particularly off the field.
 New owner Anthony Precourt, having purchased the team from Hunt Sports Group midway through 2013, made his presence felt often through the year.
 The team enjoyed its best performance in several years, including an appearance in the playoffs for the first time in three years.
 Gregg Berhalter was handed the helm, serving both as head coach and sporting director.
 He was joined by a trio of assistant coaches that included fellow World Cup veteran Josh Wolff, and longtime MLS goalkeeper Pat Onstad.

-Columbus started the season with three consecutive victories, including a road win over the Seattle Sounders.
+Columbus started the season with three consecutive victories, including a road win over Seattle Sounders FC.
 This torrid beginning then cooled dramatically as Columbus won only one of their next 16 games.
 Dominic Oduro, the leading scorer from the previous year, was dealt to Toronto while Jairo Arrieta likewise struggled to make an impact.
 Defensively a pair of new Costa Rican signings, Giancarlo Gonzalez and Waylon Francis, missed significant time due to Costa Rica's run to the quarterfinals of the World Cup.
 The defensive changes could have been more drastic, however, as Michael Parkhurst was left off the American squad.

 A handful of players emerged in the latter half of the season, however, leading the team to a dramatic turnaround and ultimately a postseason berth.
 Federico Higuain was joined atop the scoring charts by third-year winger Ethan Finlay, with both ending the year with 11 goals and seven assists.
 Other significant players included the pairing of Tony Tchani and Wil Trapp at holding midfield and goalkeeper Steve Clark.